UPDATE: The Bolivian Legal Framework

 - Law No. 453 of 04-12-2013 that approves the “General Law for Users and Consumers” which has been regulated through Supreme Decree No. 2130 of 24-09-2014 and that aims to protect users and consumers against the production and commerce of products in inappropriate conditions that threaten the health of Bolivian habitants.

-- Law No. 516 of 4-4-2014 “Law of Investments Promotion” that recognizes the Public, the Private and the Social/cooperative /communitarian forms of investment, establishing the conditions to be fulfilled both by national and international investments in Bolivia.
+- Law No. 516 of 4-4-2014 named “Law of Investments Promotion”, that recognizes the Public, the Private and the Social/cooperative/communitarian forms of investment, establishing the conditions to be fulfilled both by national and international investments in Bolivia.